 What does Brexit mean for you?
 View the different Brexit scenario's.

-On 12 April 2019 at 23:00, Brexit will be a fact and the United Kingdom (UK) will exit the European Union (EU).
+The European government leaders have agreed to a shift from the Brexit deadline to 31 October 2019 at the latest.
+A no-deal Brexit on 12 April has thus been averted.
 As possible main scenarios we distinguish a so-called hard and soft Brexit.
 With a hard Brexit, the UK leaves the EU without any further trade agreements.
 With a soft Brexit, the UK also leaves the EU but a transition period will be in place until 1 January 2021 in which both parties continue negotiations for trade agreements.
 This could for example lead to preferential trade agreements or even to a Customs Union.
 It is very well possible that only shortly before 12 April it will be clear which scenario will become effective.

 What will change for me?